Pledge now, and we'll only ask you to follow through if we reach our 1 million pledge goal.

 Change your corporate bylaws to proscribe that workers elect 40 percent of the membership of your board of directors.Corporate political activity should be authorized specifically by both 75 percent of shareholders and 75 percent of board members.

 Begin by dropping Rekognition, the facial recognition software being used by police departments for mass surveillance.
+Also stop collaborating with towns and police departments to deploy Ring.
 Such Orwellian, whole-town surveillance is a direct and immediate threat to people of color, immigrants, activists and other vulnerable populations that are disproportionately targeted by law enforcement.

 Stop selling AWS cloud services to data analytics firm Palantir, who is involved in the operation of ICE's detention and deportation programs.

 Crack down on counterfeiting; don’t allow returns of e-books; make it easy for creatives to get their infringed work removed from the marketplace; hire an ombudsman for disputes; improve transparency around account reviews; allow manufacturers to prohibit their products from being sold on your platform by Amazon itself or by 3rd party sellers; stop copying your vendors’ designs.

 Right-size boxes; find alternatives to non-biodegradable plastic; develop transparent indicators; share best practices with the industry; disclose ecological impacts of shipping choices to customers during checkout.
 Pilot electric vehicle delivery in the top fifteen most polluted U.S. cities by 2020, make 100% of shipping carbon neutral by 2021, and go all electric in your delivery fleet by 2025.